- Facepalming: A couple of instances:

 - Jurisdiction Friction: Played straight and averted.

-- Aversion: There is little evident friction between the San Francisco Police Department and other Bay Area police forces (Oakland, San Mateo County, Alameda County, Marin County).
-In both novels and episodes alike, whenever the characters must go outside San Francisco, like to the East Bay, local police get called and appropriate arrangements are made.
+- Aversion: In Monkland, there is little evident friction between the San Francisco Police Department and the other San Francisco Bay Area police forces (Oakland, San Mateo County, Alameda County, Marin County).
+In both novels and episodes alike, whenever the characters must leave the SFPD jurisdiction to conduct part of their investigation, local police get called and appropriate arrangements are made, and there are almost no problems.

-- For instance, in "Mr. Monk and the Really, Really Dead Guy" when the FBI takes over a serial killer case and starts bossing Captain Stottlemeyer and the other main characters around, and the lead agent Derek Thorpe is a complete jerk to them.
-This is a case that could never happen in real life, because the FBI has absolutely no jurisdiction over a routine homicide case unless the killer crossed state lines during the act, or it was committed during a federal offense like a bank robbery.
+- In "Mr. Monk and the Really, Really Dead Guy" when the FBI takes over a serial killer case and starts bossing Captain Stottlemeyer and the other main characters around, and the lead agent Derek Thorpe is a complete jerk to them.
+This is a case that could never happen in real life, because the FBI has absolutely no jurisdiction over a homicide case unless they are certain that the killer crossed state lines while committing the crime, it committed during a federal offense like a bank robbery, or it was a political assassination.

-- In "Mr. Monk and the Sleeping Suspect," Stottlemeyer brings Monk and Sharona in on the Amanda Babbage mailbombing case specifically because the people at the ATF "are in charge and are not shy about saying so".
+- In "Mr. Monk and the Sleeping Suspect," Stottlemeyer brings Monk and Sharona in on the Amanda Babbage mailbombing case specifically because the people at the ATF "are in charge and are not shy about saying so", and he just wants to look good for Agent Grooms.

 - In Mr. Monk is a Mess, Monk and Natalie find themselves being hounded by Agent Thorpe and a few other FBI personnel after a woman named Michelle Keeling kills herself in Natalie's house and some marked mob money from a sting operation, money that was stolen from an FBI evidence storage room, is discovered under Natalie's mattress.